moderncampus/cms-examples/Content-Migration-Tool/readme.md

 3. `migrate_from_csv.rb`
 	- Used to perform a migration from a set of source files, rearchitecting the files during migration using a migration map (CSV format).

-Once you have chosen the appropriate skeleton package, you will need to adjust the configuration (`config.rb`) with the proper variables, set your templates (ERB files within `/templates`) to match the OU Campus PCF output required for your implementation, and target your content using XPath (within the appropriate migrate method in `methods.rb`).
+Once you have chosen the appropriate skeleton package, you will need to adjust the configuration (`config.rb`) with the proper variables, set your templates (ERB files within `/templates`) to match the Omni CMS PCF output required for your implementation, and target your content using XPath (within the appropriate migrate method in `methods.rb`).

-Once the above has been completed and the script has been run, it will output a file package that can then be zipped and uploaded into OU Campus for immediate use.
+Once the above has been completed and the script has been run, it will output a file package that can then be zipped and uploaded into Omni CMS for immediate use.

 ## Additional Customization